-Subsection 5.4.4.
+Subsection 5.4.2.
 Personal use of social media

-It is often simple to use personal profiles in social media to identify which Member Company employs the user in question, so it does not take much for comments, shares or "likes" of content on a page to be considered representative of the Member Company's position.
-For example, if an employee likes a comment that puts forward a message about a product, this can, on closer reflection, be considered Advertising.
-The same applies if a Norwegian employee shares posts from the page of an overseas parent company presenting information about a new product that has been granted marketing permission in the United States, for example, but which has not yet been approved in Norway.
+It does not take much for comments, shares or "likes" of content to be considered representative of the Member Company's position.

 In cases where such activity/sharing is considered Advertising, the Rules must be followed.
-This entails abiding by requirements for mandatory information, for example, and if the Medicinal Product is prescriptiononly, the requirement to limit access to Healthcare Personnel exclusively.

 This means that a good deal of information will not be suitable for employees of Member Companies to share/like/comment on in social media.

-It is recommended that the Member Companies prepare internal guidelines for their employees regarding how they are to behave in social media - both on their private profiles/pages and those of the Member Company that employs them.
-The Member Company's employees are permitted to participate in social debates and may also take part in discussions that include information about diseases - as long as their input does not constitute Advertising for Medicinal Products.
+Member Companies should prepare internal guidelines for their employees regarding how they are to behave in social media - both on their private profiles/pages and those of the Member Company that employs them.

+The Member Company's employees are permitted to participate in social debates and may also take part in discussions that include information about diseases awareness.